Rules and Regulations 2019

 The Deed grants the purchaser the right to:

-Be buried in a designated grave, if space is available (includes cremated remains)
+Be buried in a designated grave, if space is available.

-Authorise further burials in the grave, where space is available, or the interment of cremated remains
+Allow further burials in the grave, where space is available.

 Period of Exclusive Right of Burial

-All interments must be attended by a Funeral Director or Minister as the officiator.
+All interments must be attended by a Funeral Director or Elected Member of the Council

-Coffins and caskets for all burials, including those for cremated remains, must be made from suitable bio-degradable materials such as wood, wicker, cane, bamboo, wool, cardboard etc.
+Coffins and caskets for all burials must be made from suitable bio-degradable materials such as wood, wicker, cane, bamboo, wool, cardboard.
+It is possible in special circumstances that a metal casket is allowed at the discretion of the Parish Council.

 The scattering of ashes is not permissible anywhere in the cemetery.

-At the discretion of the Council, the interment of a non-resident may be considered, where they were formerly a long standing resident but were obliged to reside outside the parish during their declining years in order to receive nursing or other residential care.
+The interment of a non resident may be considered, where they were formerly a resident but were obliged to reside outside the parish during their declining years in order to receive nursing or other residential care.
+This is at the discretion of the Parish Council whose decision is final and binding.

 6. ACCESS TO THE CEMETERY

-Pedestrian access to The Cemetery is available at all times.
-The Cemetery is a place of peace and quiet reflection.
-It is also a workplace.
-Visitors are welcome but please respect the special nature of the site and the needs of other users and keep to the paths at all times unless visiting a grave.
+Visitors are welcome but please respect the special nature of the site and the needs of other visitors and keep to the paths at all times unless visiting a grave.

 Vehicles are not allowed in the cemetery